Coderoper/newJetBlue/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build
-In Firebase.com navigate create a database then navigate to 'add firebase to your web app' link then create an api-keys.ts file and paste the contents of the window in there.

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.